Expanding health care access for Albertans

 • System refocus legislation

-The acts being amended are the Provincial Health Agencies Act (PHAA), Alberta Health Care Insurance Act, and the Health Insurance Premiums Act, along with minor regulation changes and other related amendments.
+The acts amended are the Provincial Health Agencies Act (PHAA), Alberta Health Care Insurance Act, and the Health Insurance Premiums Act, along with minor regulation changes and other related amendments.

 Key changes include: